Genomics in Palliative Care

 It is helpful for patients to share the leaflet with their family members.

 Before storing a sample of your patient’s DNA, you should take consent.
 If the patient lacks capacity, consent should be taken from an appropriate family member.
-Use the Consent Form for DNA Storage to record this discussion.
+Use the Consent Form for DNA Storage (found above the FAQs) to record this discussion.

-We recommend giving the patient/family a copy of our DNA Banking leaflet before taking their consent for DNA storage.
+We recommend giving the patient/family a copy of our DNA Banking leaflet (found above the FAQs) before taking their consent for DNA storage.

 Use our Non-WGS Rare Disease Order form to send your DNA sample to the Genomics Laboratory.

-You can download a copy of the Non-WGS Rare Disease Order form here
+You can download a copy of the Non-WGS Rare Disease Order form using the button above the FAQs.

 The sample should be collected in an EDTA tube (purple top)